Syndicate (2012 video game): Plot

-Development
+Development and release

 The original version of Syndicate is a tactical shooter developed by Bullfrog Productions and produced by Peter Molyneux in 1993.
 Electronic Arts had wanted to make a new Syndicate game for several years but had not found an opportunity to do so.
 They hoped to bring new elements and drastically altered gameplay concepts that would suit the franchise's universe.
 They eventually partnered with Starbreeze, which they recognized as an excellent studio for making first-person video games with distinctive styling.
 Pre-production of the game began in 2007; it was carried out by a small team of staff members after the studio completed work on The Chronicles of Riddick: Assault on Dark Athena.
 However, mid way through the game's development, there were also many creative differences between the developer and the publisher, and the two companies suffered from an inharmonious relationship.

-Electronic Arts approached Starbreeze Studios to revive the franchise because it was impressed with the quality of Starbreeze Studios' previous games and believed they could add "style" to the series.

 During the first stage of development, the game had no co-operative multiplayer mode; it focused on the story instead of the cyberpunk element.
 A year after development began, the game was sent for reworking because the studio thought they had not captured the essence of the Syndicate series.
 The team had little experience in making a co-operative games due to technological restraints, but decided to experiment with it.
 The internal reception of the co-op prototype was positive; testers said it fit with the canonical fiction of the franchise.
 The team had once worked on a competitive multiplayer mode for the game, but thought it was not original enough for inclusion.
 As the game lacked a cooperative multiplayer element, the developers abandoned the use of an online pass, unlike most EA games at that time.

 The development team hoped the new title would appeal to both newcomers and fans of the series, be accessible and introduce the franchise to a broader audience.
 They assumed most players would not have played the original Syndicate games.
 The team also considered that because of the change in audience tastes and the introduction of new video game platforms, altering the game's perspective to first-person was a correct decision.
 Turning it into a first-person game was the first design choice made by the team, who hoped allowing players to view from the agent's perspective directly would make the game more immersive for players.